 - Augmentation: Students can join video conferencing, share their screens, and communicate with other students who live in the U.S or abroad and save their videos for future use.

 - Modification: Students critically evaluate their thoughts on a specific content of readings or their knowledge.
-For example, American students read some books from Turkish literature and they can make a skype video call with students in Turkey.
+For example, American students read some books from Turkish literature and they can make a Skype video call with students in Turkey.
 Turkish students mention their cultural norms in the book.
-Therefore, Americans can compare and analyze cultural differentiations.
+Therefore, Americans can compare and analyze cultural differences.

 - Redefinition: Subject matter experts, faculties, and famous people all around the world can be invited to join a class discussion and share their expertise.

-Mystery Skype provides entertaining and productive class teachers.
-Particularly, in the Geography, Language and art, Science, and Maths teachers can use it effectively.
-Learners make a video call in different part of the world and ask critical questions about their location.
-Then find students’ location playing a guess.
-Mystery Skype allows students to recognize of cultural awareness, speak with second language learners, and learn knowledge related to geographical features of the place.
+Mystery Skype provides entertaining social learning experiences for students.
+Particularly, Geography, Language Arts, Science, and Math teachers can use it effectively.
+Mystery Skype allows students to recognize cultural awareness, speak with second language learners, and learn knowledge related to geographical features of the place.
 Remember, teachers should get permission students to show themselves on camera.

 Science: There are many opportunities to use Skype for STEM.
 Students can follow along with scientists as they build a new rocket or walk on a glacier in Iceland.